What accessible content is

 - use video captions in a noisy environment

-How people access and use the web
+What we know about how people access the web

 Our 2025 research shows that:

-- 67% of people access our website on mobile devices, such as smartphones or tablets
+- 67% of people access our website on mobile devices such as smartphones or tablets

 - people often scan text online instead of reading every word

-How accessible content helps AI
+How accessible content supports digital tools

 - identify main topics using headings